FDSN/OBS-standards/standards_proposed.md

 #### processing steps
 **[REC {6/6}]** Processing done on data files (from data download to delivery to the data center) should be recorded in text-based, structured files.
-The JSON process-steps format (LINK) is an example.
+The [JSON process-steps format](https://github.com/WayneCrawford/sdpchainpy?tab=readme-ov-file#process-stepsjson) is an example.

 #### Proposed modifications to existing standards